temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals/README.md

 2. Now, edit the `pizzaWorkflow.ts` file to handle your Signal.
 We can see in the `setHandler` method that the `fulfillOrderSignal` is already partially handled.
 When a Workflow receives the `fulfillOrderSignal`, it will change the `isFulfilled` key in the `order` object to the boolean that it receives, indicating if the order was fulfilled or not.
 Fill in the second part of this handler function by flipping the `signalProcessed` flag to indicate that the Signal has now been processed.

-3. Note that after this `setHandler` method, there is a while loop that waits for the `signal` to be received before continuing to the next step - billing the customer or returning an error.
+3. Note that after this `setHandler` method, the code waits for the `signal` to be received before continuing to the next step - billing the customer or returning an error.

 ## Part C: Getting a Handle on the Workflow to Signal